inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

 #### io_config.yaml custom profile
 You can specify custom connection profiles in the io_config.yaml file.
 For example, it can be useful to define a Postgres connection for the development environment that is different than live.

 To do this, create a `dev:` profile, copy the the block above into that profile.
-We will pass in environmental variables from the .env file using [Jinja Templating](https://realpython.com/primer-on-jinja-templating/).
+For this exercise we will pass in environmental variables from the .env file using [Jinja Templating](https://realpython.com/primer-on-jinja-templating/).
 In specific, using double curly brackets with the env.var syntax.

 THE CUSTOM DEV POSTGRES CONNECTION DEFINED IN IO_CONFIG.YAML<br>
 ```yaml